 HIKING MALIGNE CANYON

 In the summer and winter, you can hike around the canyon and explore everything the canyon has to offer!
-You can do this on your own or with a group (on your own is free though!).
+You can do this on your own or with a group tour (on your own is free though!).

-You can also park at some of the different bridges along the route and not even have to do the hike (way less fun, but if you’re short on time this is an option).
+You can also park at some of the different bridges along the route and not even have to do the full hike (way less fun, but if you’re short on time this is an option).
 You’ll see signs for parking at the different bridges on your drive in, so depending on what you want to do and how you want to spend your time in the canyon is up to you!

 ICEWALKS AT MALIGNE CANYON